krahets/hello-algo/en/docs/chapter_sorting/counting_sort.md

 1. Traverse the array to find the maximum number, denoted as $m$, then create an auxiliary array `counter` of length $m + 1$.
 2. **Use `counter` to count the occurrence of each number in `nums`**, where `counter[num]` corresponds to the occurrence of the number `num`.
 The counting method is simple, just traverse `nums` (suppose the current number is `num`), and increase `counter[num]` by $1$ each round.
 3. **Since the indices of `counter` are naturally ordered, all numbers are essentially sorted already**.
-Next, we traverse `counter`, and fill in `nums` according to the ascending order of occurrence.
+Next, we traverse `counter`, and fill in `nums` in ascending order of occurrence.

 ![Counting sort process](counting_sort.assets/counting_sort_overview.png)